Lesson 40: The Jaredites Are Led to the Promised Land

 Point out the pages on the wall and explain that they represent the Jaredite’s journey.
 Explain that the children are going to fill in the spaces with the things the brother of Jared did to help receive the guidance of the Lord.
 Point out the first space of the journey and ask the following question:

-Similarly, when we are need of help and direction in order to find our way through the wilderness of life, we must communicate our needs to the Lord.
+Similarly, when we are need of help and direction in order to find our way through the wilderness of life, we must communicate our needs to Heavenly Father.

 Ask the children which one of them thinks they have the first step to receiving the Lord’s help and guidance.
 Have the child with the sign “Sincere Prayer” put it on the first space.